The Latest: Japan reports daily record for new virus cases

 The protest ended around midnight.

-CANBERRA, Australia — Australia’s two most populous states on Thursday recorded new highs in COVID-19 cases.
+CANBERRA, Australia — Australia’s two most populous states recorded new highs in COVID-19 cases.

 New South Wales reported a record 681 cases in the latest 24-hour period, mostly in Sydney.
 The previous high was 633 on Wednesday.